 TGbe editor: Change the text on P508L24 of 11be D1.1 as follows (#CID7227)

-In terms of EHT-SIG for OFDMA transmission, for EHT-SIG content channel c (c = 1 to 2) in 80 MHz subblock l, the complex number assigned to the k-th data subcarrier of the n-th symbol is denoted dk,n,cl.
-In terms of EHT-SIG for non-OFDMA transmission to multiple users, for EHT-SIG content channel c (c = 1 to 2), the complex number assigned to the k-th data subcarrier of the n-th symbol is denoted as dk,n,c .
-In terms of EHT-SIG for non-OFDMA transmission to a single user, for a single EHT-SIG content channel, the complex number assigned to the k-th data subcarrier of the n-th symbol is denoted as dk,n . …
+In terms of EHT-SIG for OFDMA transmission, dk,n,cl denotes the complex number assigned to the k-th data subcarrier of the n-th symbol in content channel c and 80 MHz frequency subblock l.
+In terms of EHT-SIG for non-OFDMA transmission to multiple users, dk,n,c denotes the complex number assigned to the k-th data subcarrier of the n-th symbol in content channel c.
+In terms of EHT-SIG for non-OFDMA transmission to a single user, dk,n denotes the complex number assigned to the k-th data subcarrier of the n-th symbol in a single content channel. …

 CID 7228